 2. Real English:

-In addition to listening skills, I’ll teach you informal but very common and natural phrases and expressions.
+In addition to listening skills, learning informal but very common and natural phrases and expressions will help you understand English.
 For example, “Cat got your tongue?”

 You can say “Cat got your tongue?” when someone is not saying anything, especially when asked a question.
 If someone says this, they are wondering why someone is not speaking.
 It is often used when we catch someone doing something wrong, and they don’t say anything.

 We’ll also look at common abbreviations used in speech, like FYI and TBD.
 FYI means “for your information” and TBD means “to be determined.”
 Just FYI ;).